S-Spiegl/CV/README.md

 # From MySpace to Makers (the scenic route)

 Fullstack software engineer who arrived late to the coding party, but has no intention of leaving anytime soon.
 Coder by day, coder by night, and horticulturalist, birdwatcher, woodturner and repository of random facts the rest of the time.
 I spent a long time looking for the right industry, having worked in academia, copyediting, grant-acquisition, administration and landscaping among (sometimes literally) other fields, but I now know I'm where I'm meant to be.
-Having gotten my first taste of coding as a teenager, tinkering with HTML to customise a MySpace page, I largely forgot about it for several years, having fallen victim to the assumption that software development is for those who study maths or computer science, and taking a more humanities-focused route.
-However, at the end of 2021, I began taking online courses and rediscovered my love for coding, and decided to apply for Makers bootcamp.
-I have a growth mindset, embrace problems, and relish the opportunity to work in a field where there is constantly the opportunity for self-directed learning and to learn new things.
-Having completed the intensive bootcamp at Makers Academy, I want to work at a company that offers the opportunity to grow myself and also contribute to society (an ethos which I incorporated into my final project).
+Having gotten my first taste of coding as a teenager, tinkering with HTML to customise a MySpace page, I fell victim to the assumption that software development is for those who study maths or computer science, and took a more humanities-focused route.
+However, in 2021, I began taking online courses and rediscovered my love for coding, and decided to apply for the <a href="https://makers.tech/">Makers Academy</a> intensive coding bootcamp.
+Having completed the course, I want to work at a company that offers the opportunity to grow myself and also contribute to society (an ethos which I incorporated into <a href="https://github.com/Farzan-I/brains-on-brioche">my final project</a>).

 # Tech skills